Thursday January 18

 Note to parents and grandparents: The Spring semester starts soon at Garrett College and other institutions.
 One of the “scariest” aspects of the application process is financial aid and the FAFSA form.
 But it doesn’t have to be too scary with good counseling and more information, such as the US Department of Education site on Federal Student Aid.

 The Oakland Rotary Satellite Club is kicking off its 4th Annual Sock Drive on January 15th.
-Those interested can drop off new children’s socks (and underwear) through February 19th at: Southern Middle School, local branches of First United Bank & Trust, Trader’s Coffee House, Wildwood Athletic Club, Jazzercise – Oakland, Winner’s Circle, Ruth Enlow Library in Oakland/Grantsville, Gregg’s Pharmacy and Totally Teasin Salon.
+Those interested can drop off new children’s socks (and underwear) through February 19th at: Southern Middle School, Trader’s Coffee House, Wildwood Athletic Club, Jazzercise – Oakland, Winner’s Circle, Ruth Enlow Library in Oakland/Grantsville, Gregg’s Pharmacy and Totally Teasin Salon.
 The donations will go to Garrett County elementary and middle school children in need during the cold winter months.

 Research firm Credible just did an analysis of the debt loads of over half a million individuals with student loan debt in all 50 states.
 Michigan, Arkansas and Delaware had the lowest overall debt-to-income ratios.
 Check out the study report and see how you compare to others in your state.